 BE 200.
 Research in Bioengineering.
 Units and term to be arranged.
 By arrangement with members of the staff, properly qualified graduate students are directed in bioengineering research.

 Bi/BE 227.
 Methods in Modern Microscopy.
 12 units (2-6-4); second term.
 Prerequisites: Bi/BE 177 or a course in microscopy.
-May be taken concurrently.
+Bi/BE 177 may be taken concurrently with this course.
 Discussion and laboratory-based course covering the practical use of the confocal microscope, with special attention to the dynamic analysis of living cells and embryos.
 Course will begin with basic optics, microscope design, Koehler illumination, and the principles of confocal microscopy.
 After introductory period, the course will consist of semi-independent weeklong modules organized around different imaging challenges.
 Early modules will focus on three-dimensional reconstruction of fixed cells and tissues, with particular attention being paid to accurately imaging very dim samples.
-Later modules will include time-lapse confocal analysis of living cells and embryos, including Drosophila, zebra fish, chicken, and s embryos.
+Later modules will include time-lapse confocal analysis of living cells and embryos, including Drosophila, zebrafish, chicken, and s embryos.
 Dynamic analysis will emphasize the use of fluorescent proteins.
 No prior experience with confocal microscopy will be assumed; however, a basic working knowledge of microscopes is highly recommended.
 Preference is given to graduate students who will be using confocal microscopy in their research.
 Instructor: Staff.
+Not offered 2013–14.

 BE 240.
 Special Topics in Bioengineering.
 Units and term to be arranged.
 Topics relevant to the general educational goals of the bioengineering option.
 Graded pass/fail.

 Ae/BE 242.
 Biological Flows: Propulsion.
 9 units (3-0-6); second term.
 Prerequisites: Ae/APh/CE/ME 101 abc or equivalent or ChE 103 a.
 Physical principles of unsteady fluid momentum transport: equations of motion, dimensional analysis, conservation laws.
 Unsteady vortex dynamics: vorticity generation and dynamics, vortex dipoles/rings, wake structure in unsteady flows.
 Life in moving fluids: unsteady drag, added-mass effects, virtual buoyancy, bounding and schooling, wake capture.
 Thrust generation by flapping, undulating, rowing, jetting.
 Low Reynolds number propulsion.
 Bioinspired design of propulsion devices.
-Instructor: Dabiri.
+Not offered 2013–14.

-BE/Ae 243.
+MedE/BE/Ae 243.
 Biological Flows: Transport and Circulatory Systems.
 9 units (3-0-6); third term.
 Prerequisites: Ae/APh/CE/ME 101 abc or equivalent or ChE 103 a.
 Internal flows: steady and pulsatile blood flow in compliant vessels, internal flows in organisms.
 Fluid dynamics of the human circulatory system: heart, veins, and arteries (microcirculation).
 Mass and momentum transport across membranes and endothelial layers.
 Fluid mechanics of the respiratory system.
 Renal circulation and circulatory system.
 Biological pumps.
 Instructor: Gharib.
-Not offered 2012-2013.
+Offered 2013–14.

 BE 262.
 Physical and Synthetic Biology Boot Camp.
-9 units (1-8-0); summer.
+9 units (1-8-0); third term.
 This course provides an intensive research introduction to current projects in physical and synthetic biology.
 Projects are based on current research directions in participating labs, including those of visiting biologists invited for the course.
 Representative classes of experiments include quantitative fluorescent microscopy of cell and organelle dynamics, single-cell measurement of genetic expression levels during development, and design and construction of biological circuits in microbes.
 Graded pass/fail.
-Instructor: Phillips.
-Not offered 2012-2013.
+Not offered 2013–14.